Controversy in Vitamin Research

 Perhaps to better understand this issue, some background information should help.
 Let's break up vitamin research over the years into three waves.

 The first Vitamin research wave started after vitamins were discovered.
-Scientists analzyed food to discover vitamin content.
-Then scientists conpared the diets between healthy and sick people to see if the vitamin loads were different.
+Scientists analyzed food to discover vitamin content.
+Then scientists compared the diets between healthy and sick people to see if the food vitamin loads were different.
 Sick people had lower levels of many vitamins.
 The natural assumption from this data lead to the theory that higher vitamin containing foods in the diet prevented diseases.
-But, would the same results also occur with vitamin supplements?

-Then came the second wave.
-After isolated vitamins were created in the lab, Scientists set up studies to test the new vitamins with groups of people taking different amounts of vitamins compared against people not taking any vitamins.
+After isolated synthetic vitamins were created in the lab and natural vitamins were extracted out of foods, Scientists set up studies to test these new vitamin forms with groups of people taking different amounts of vitamins compared to people not taking any lab vitamins.
 The results were not as positive as the studies of vitamins in food.
-Some study results were positive, some were neutral, and some starteds to show negative results.
-Thus, the controversy.
+Some study results were positive, some were neutral, and some revealed slightly negative results.
+Thus, the controversy began.

 One such study called the SELECT study is typical.
-The SELECT study looked at the possiblity of synthetic vitamin E (dl'alpha tocopherol) and Selenium to prevent prostate cancer.
-Some food study rssults showed this could be the case.
-But at the mid-point evaluation of the SELECT study, the vitamin E only group exhibited a slightly elevated cancer rate while the selenium only group had an tiny elevated risk of diabetes.
-The study was stopped.
+The SELECT study looked at the possibility of synthetic vitamin E (dl'alpha tocopherol) and Selenium to prevent prostate cancer.
+Eariler food study rssults showed this could be the case.
+But at the mid-point evaluation of the SELECT study, the vitamin E only group exhibited a slightly elevated cancer rate while the selenium only group had a tiny elevated risk for diabetes.
+These results stopped the study.

 Now, over the last 15 years, a new third wave of vitamin research has quietly entered the scene.
 While a few are larger long term studies, many are smaller and less well published than earlier large study results.
-This smaller scientific research lacks grant money and the Scientific method dictates more and larger works are needed to verify the smaller studies.
-Plus, so far, these new vitamin results are not even getting acknowledged.
+This smaller scientific research lacks grant money and the Scientific method dictates more and larger works are needed to verify the smaller study results before they are accepted.
+Plus, so far, many of these new vitamin results are not even getting acknowledged.
 Media outlets usually go for dramatic negative results rather than smaller positive ones.
 This could also be due to the fact that many of these new study results are challenging traditional and long held nutritional theories.

 Examples from the large SELECT Study on Prostate Cancer